NizarAZ/Verdact-App/README.md

 Creator content is stored as Shelby blobs instead of platform-owned media files.

-Supported content types include:
+Supported content types:

-- MP4
-- MOV
+- MP4, MOV
-- MP3
-- WAV
+- MP3, WAV
-- JPG
-- PNG
-- GIF
+- JPG, PNG, GIF
 - PDF
-- TXT
-- Markdown
+- TXT, Markdown
-- DOCX
-- PPTX
+- DOCX, PPTX
-- CSV
-- JSON
+- CSV, JSON

 Files are fetched client-side from Shelby and rendered as local object URLs.
+Each published file displays its Shelby blob ID with a direct link to Shelby Explorer.

+---

+### Content Viewer

+Files open in a native viewer matched to their type:

+- **PDF** — rendered in a full-height iframe
+- **Video** — HTML5 video player with controls
+- **Audio** — HTML5 audio player
+- **Images** — inline display
+- **Text / Markdown** — readable pre-formatted block
+- **Other** — direct download fallback

+Shelby fetch errors surface a retry option rather than a silent blank screen.

 ---